 Schizoid Personality Disorder

-Schizoid personality disorder is a mental disorder characterized by a lack of motivation or need to interact with the outside world.
+Schizoid personality disorder is categorized under Cluster A (odd or abnormal behaviour) and is characterized by a lack of motivation or need to interact with the outside world.
 Schizoid personality disorder shares two traits with schizophrenia: detachment and a lack of outward emotion.
 However, the two are separate disorders, as those with schizophrenia have hallucinations and other extreme symptoms that those with schizoid personality disorder do not.

 - Feelings of apathy towards others